AlCalzone/ioBroker.zwave2/README.md

 	Placeholder for next versions:
 	### __WORK IN PROGRESS__
 -->
+### __WORK IN PROGRESS__
+* Fixed a crash when removing a node that is included in a multicast group
+* Fix: writeonly `boolean` states are now set up as switches instead of buttons
+* Corrupted `Multilevel Sensor` and `Meter` reports are now filtered out
+* Fixes to auto-assigning lifeline associations
+* Small fixes to inclusion with security
+* New and updated configuration files, see [here](https://github.com/zwave-js/node-zwave-js/releases/tag/v8.5.0)

 ### 2.2.0 (2021-09-27)
 * The devices list now includes an activity indicator and statistics for each device
 * Improvements to `Scene Actuator Configuration CC` and `Scene Controller Configuration CC`